widev3/.github/profile/README.md

 * Strategic guidance and oversight
 * Client relationship management
-* Collection of invoices from project contributors
-* Issuing a single invoice to the client
-* Distributing payments to contributors according to the BIT Model rules

 From the client’s perspective, the GG is the only counterpart.

 ### Contributors

-Contributors are individuals, teams, or entities involved in delivering specific parts of a project.
-They:
+Contributors are individuals, teams or entities involved in delivering specific parts of a project

-* Operate independently
-* Invoice the Guide Group (not the client)
-* Are paid according to predefined agreements and project rules

----

-## 💸 Financial Flow (High-Level)

-1. Client receives a **single invoice** from the Guide Group
-2. Client pays only the Guide Group
-3. Contributors issue invoices to the Guide Group
-4. The Guide Group pays contributors based on the BIT Model allocation

-This structure ensures:

-* Simplicity for the client
-* Transparency for contributors
-* Compliance with standard accounting practices

 ---